cncf/devstats.archive/docs/dashboards/kyverno/health_stats.md

 <h1 id="description">Description</h1>
 <ul>
 <li>This dashboard shows counts for stargazers, issue creators, code committers, code commenters for a given repository.</li>
-<li>Code commenter is someone who commentented on code commit, made a PR review or comment.</li>
+<li>Code commenter is someone who commented on code commit, made a PR review or comment on a PR.</li>
 <li>It shows those values changing over time with daily resolution, also includes summory for all project repositories combined.</li>
 <li>Bots are skipped when calculating statistics, see <a href="https://github.com/cncf/devstats/blob/master/docs/excluding_bots.md" target="_blank">excluding bots</a> for details.</li>
 </ul>